gohugoio/hugoreleaser/README.md

 ## Plugins

 Hugoreleaser supports [Go Module](https://go.dev/blog/using-go-modules) plugins to create archives.
-See the [Deb Plugin](./plugins/archiveplugins/deb) for an example.
+See the [Deb Plugin](https://github.com/gohugoio/hugoreleaser-archive-plugins/tree/main/deb) for an example.

+See [Hugoreleaser Plugins API](https://github.com/gohugoio/hugoreleaser-plugins-api) for API and more detailed information.

 A plugin is a server (which will be started on Hugoreleaser startup) implemented as a Go `main` func with a structure like the one below: